 Founded in 1994, KSDPP has been at the forefront of diabetes prevention through a culturally sensitive and community-driven approach.
 We are immensely grateful to our donor for standing with us in our mission to foster a healthier future.

-KSDPP Welcomes New Program Director, Coreen Delormier
+KSDPP welcomes new Program Director, Coreen Delormier

 October 21, 2024

-"I am thrilled to join the KSDPP family," said Delormier.
-"As a pioneer in First Nations community participatory research, the organization has already made incredible strides in Diabetes education and awareness and has had lasting positive effects in our community.
+"I am thrilled to join the KSDPP family," said Delormier, "As a pioneer in First Nations community participatory research, the organization has already made incredible strides in diabetes education and awareness and has had lasting positive effects in our community.
 I look forward to leading the program into its next phase of growth and innovation to create meaningful, sustainable change that supports the health of our community."

 Lisa Peterson, Chairperson of the Executive Committee, expressed her enthusiasm for Coreen's appointment, stating, "Coreen brings a wealth of knowledge and experience that will be invaluable to our efforts.
 Her leadership will be crucial in continuing our mission to empower our community with the tools and resources needed to prevent diabetes and promote healthy lifestyles."

+Her community involvement extends beyond her professional career, having worked with several organizations and participated in national Indigenous conferences to enhance her knowledge of social, economic and health initiatives.
 As Program Director, Coreen will bring strategic leadership, collaboration, and a deep commitment to community wellness.
-Her familiarity with Kahnawake's new community wellness initiatives and her dedication to ensuring that KSDPP aligns with best practices, making her an excellent fit for this role.
+Her familiarity with Kahnawà:ke's community wellness initiatives and her dedication to ensuring KSDPP aligns with best practices, makes her an excellent fit for this role.

-"I am thrilled to join the KSDPP family," said Delormier.
-"As a pioneer in First Nations community participatory research, the organization has already made incredible strides in Diabetes education and awareness and has had lasting positive effects in our community.
+"I am thrilled to join the KSDPP family," said Delormier, "As a pioneer in First Nations community participatory research, the organization has already made incredible strides in diabetes education and awareness and has had lasting positive effects in our community.
 I look forward to leading the program into its next phase of growth and innovation to create meaningful, sustainable change that supports the health of our community."

 Lisa Peterson, Chairperson of the Executive Committee, expressed her enthusiasm for Coreen's appointment, stating, "Coreen brings a wealth of knowledge and experience that will be invaluable to our efforts.
 Her leadership will be crucial in continuing our mission to empower our community with the tools and resources needed to prevent diabetes and promote healthy lifestyles."

+Her community involvement extends beyond her professional career, having worked with several organizations and participated in national Indigenous conferences to enhance her knowledge of social, economic and health initiatives.
 As Program Director, Coreen will bring strategic leadership, collaboration, and a deep commitment to community wellness.
-Her familiarity with Kahnawake's new community wellness initiatives and her dedication to ensuring that KSDPP aligns with best practices, making her an excellent fit for this role.
+Her familiarity with Kahnawà:ke's community wellness initiatives and her dedication to ensuring KSDPP aligns with best practices, makes her an excellent fit for this role.